alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/stream-tokens.md

 ### Other graphs

-If your graph has multiple model calls in multiple nodes and there's one that will always be called last, you can distinguish that model by assigning it a run name or a tag.
+If your graph has multiple modelCOnfig calls in multiple nodes and there's one that will always be called last, you can distinguish that modelCOnfig by assigning it a run name or a tag.
 To illustrate this, declare a new graph like this:

 ```typescript